 Educators

-Beverly A. Johnson (Harwich Port, MA) Bev’s formal education includes receiving her masters degree in Education at Harvard University, Ed.M.-Educational Administration, her B.S.- Early Childhood Education and A.A. in Foods and Nutrition from Boston University.
-She’s also enjoyed many graduate courses at University of California at Berkeley and Santa Cruz, San Jose State, Lesley University, Wheelock College, Harvard University-Independent Study with Dr. Terry Deal, and Florida Atlantic University.
+Beverly A. Johnson (Harwich Port, MA) received her masters degree in Education at Harvard University, Ed.M.-Educational Administration, her B.S.- Early Childhood Education and A.A. in Foods and Nutrition from Boston University as well as graduate courses at U of CA at Berkeley and Santa Cruz, San Jose State, Lesley University, Wheelock College, Harvard University-Independent Study with Dr. Terry Deal, and Florida Atlantic U.

 Bev brings her 50 years of professional experience and expertise (1963-2012) with a focus and passion for educating children and adults “organically” by building learning strategies based on the curiosity, needs and interests of the learner.
-Her breadth of experience includes:
+Highlights of her breadth of experience:

 Recognition: